Volunteer of the Year

 Joan Jamieson upgraded the Library Project to be responsive to the requests of our African partners.
-She also served on the Board of CNIS and was volunteer Treasurer for many years.
-Her support in the early years of CNIS were instrumental in our future success.
+She also served on the Board of CNIS and was a volunteer Treasurer for many years.
+Her support in the early years of CNIS was instrumental in our future success.

 Volunteer of the Year 2000